ghislaingirardeau/React-tutorial/README.md

 npm add styled-components = pour lier le css avec le js directement dans le fichier

+JEST
+npm test -- --coverage = to see the test coverage on the project

 ## Available Scripts

 In the project directory, you can run: